 The vaccination requirement is imposed by this country for protection against Yellow Fever since the principal mosquito vector Aedes aegypti is present in its territory.

-For your protection, vaccination is recommended for all travellers 9 months of age and older.
+For their protection, vaccination is recommended for children 9 months of age and older.

 Countries may change their vaccination requirements without notice and in some instances border agents use their discretion to deny entry despite the officially stated requirements.